In the keyboard instrument family, there is the clavichord and the harpsichord.

-In a harpsichord, the sound is made primarily by a plectrum plucking a tuned string when the keys on the keyboard are pressed.
+In a harpsichord, the sound is made primarily by a plectrum plucking a tuned string while the keys on the keyboard are pressed.

-This plectrum is similar in use to a guitar pick used to play the guitar, In a harpsichord the strings are plucked by the plectrum and then muted.
+This plectrum is similar in function to a guitar pick used to play the guitar.
+With a harpsichord, the strings are plucked by the plectrum and then muted.